The Bahamas–Spain relations: Cooperation

 Cooperation is channeled through the Spain Fund – Caribbean Community (CARICOM) of the Spanish Agency for International Development Cooperation (AECID).
 The interlocutor of the Spanish Cooperation is the CARICOM Secretariat, whose headquarters are in Georgetown (Guyana), and all the actions are included within the Regional Cooperation Program with CARICOM.
 This cooperation program is mainly aimed at supporting regional integration and institutional strengthening of the Caribbean Community.

 At the end of 2005 AECID provided emergency assistance (personal hygiene kits, food, clothing and water) worth 50,000 euros to mitigate the effects of the Hurricane Wilma.
-The objective is that Bahamas, like the other members of CARICOM, benefit from regional projects, such as the Regional Center for Advanced Technologies for High-Performance Crops (CEATA) for training in new agricultural technologies, in Jamaica, which includes Training seminars open to nationals of all CARICOM member countries.
+The objective is that The Bahamas, like the other members of CARICOM, benefit from regional projects, such as the Regional Center for Advanced Technologies for High-Performance Crops (CEATA) for training in new agricultural technologies, in Jamaica, which includes Training seminars open to nationals of all CARICOM member countries.

 In health, preferential attention has been given to noncommunicable diseases.
 The Project for the Prevention and Control of Cervical Cancer stands out due to its cross-sectional gender component.

 Between 2007 and 2012 AECID funded the presence of a Spanish reader at the College of The Bahamas.
-Bahamas students can access the MAEC-AECID scholarships annually for the improvement of the Spanish language or for postgraduate studies in Spain.
+Bahamian students can access the MAEC-AECID scholarships annually for the improvement of the Spanish language or for postgraduate studies in Spain.
 The Spanish Embassy in Kingston maintains open channels of collaboration with the College of The Bahamas in the field of support for learning Spanish.